Pillars of Sand

 “Nope, you already tried that.”

 Amanda let out a small cry before clamping her mouth shut.
 She swallowed painfully, the continual chant in her mind not stopping.
 She could already feel her tissues mending inside her, the pain ebbing slightly but not enough to get rid of the cloud in her mind.
-She was losing a lot of blood.
-Too rapidly.
-“You know someone who can figure this out.”
+She was losing too much blood too quickly.

 Another thing she liked about witches: they didn’t trust each other.